internetarchive/Zeno/internal/pkg/preprocessor/README.md

 # Preprocessor Package Documentation
 ## Overview
 The preprocessor package provides functionality to prepare seeds for capture.
-It includes mechanisms for validating URLs and preprocessing items before they are sent for capture.
+It includes mechanisms for validating URLs and preprocessoring items before they are sent for capture.
 The package ensures that operations are atomic and synchronized, maintaining consistency and avoiding race conditions.

 The preprocessor package is designed to be used in a concurrent environment, where multiple goroutines may interact with the preprocessor.
-It uses channels to manage the flow of items and their preprocessing status.
+It uses channels to manage the flow of items and their preprocessoring status.
 The package is thread-safe and provides error handling for common scenarios.

 ## Installation
 To use the preprocessor package, import it into your package: